Our Parish History

 In 2010, the Catholic Community of San Agustin celebrated its 40th Anniversary!
 Father Jerry Maher left to follow a new calling, so we welcomed, Father Seamus O’Brien as our 6th Irish priest.
 Under his direction, our annual San Agustin Golf Tournament was born.
 With his encouragement and guidance, the Knights of Columbus began establishing roots for a local council.
 Fr.
 Seamus helped us to make progress in continuing to pay off our building debt and balance our budget.

-After three years, Fr.
-Seamus was moved south and our community received and welcomed our current pastor, Fr.
+After three years, our community received and welcomed our current pastor, Fr.
 John Griffin.
 Fr.
-John came to us from Carmel Mission where he served as pastor for twelve years.
-Fr.
 John brings a background and of love of music and architecture.
 He has inspired and encouraged the reconfiguration of our worship space during the various Liturgical seasons to enhance the sense of community during the Mass.
-Today our parish is comprised of about 550 registered individuals and families.
+Today our parish is comprised of about 500 registered individuals and families.
 Although considered a small parish, San Agustin is flourishing with new ministries, community outreach, parish activities and faith sharing.
-We are excited to celebrate our 50th Anniversary in 2019 and welcome all who come here to serve and worship the God who lives among us.
+We are excited to celebrate our 50th Anniversary this year and welcome all who come here to serve and worship the God who lives among us.

 Written by: Mary Telles, Parish Historian and Church Secretary from 1972-2004